 - Palliative care equipment contract for Canterbury DHB starts (2011)

-- Enable Online ordering system launched for Ministry of Health Children’s Spectacle Subsidy service (2012)
+- Enable Online system launched for the Children’s Spectacle Subsidy service (2012)

 - EASIE Living & Demonstration Centre launched (2016)

 - Ministry of Health Hearing Aid Service contract won (2016)

 - EASIE Living Mobile Van Service launched (2017).